maciej-ka/demo-service-catalogue/README.md

 #### Tests and checks

 Project has several tests and checks.
-They are reported in pull requests
+They are all reported in pull requests

 - prettier `npm run test:prettier`
 - eslint `npm run test:eslint`